Mental Health and Well-being

 For some children difficulties in their emotional and social development can mean that they need additional and different provision in their school in order to achieve.
 It is important that they are able to form and maintain healthy relationships and fully engage in the learning opportunities provided.

-In some circumstance, a referral to the GP or Emotional Well-being and mental health service may be appropriate.
+In some circumstances, a referral to the GP or Emotional Well-being and mental health service may be appropriate.

 In the first instance, EWMHS will look to promote the use of early intervention services, which may include psycho-education, talking therapies, mentoring or support as recommended within the National Institute of Clinical Excellence Guidelines.
 There are other resources available that can provide a range of supportive interventions.
 This support includes digital and online resources for example websites and Apps.
 These are freely available and may be accessed via the NELFT EWMHS web resource at: